ASAP offers resources for farmers and producers of value-added products at all stages of starting and running a

 - Individual support: ASAP and partner organizations offer one-on-one consultations to farmers in Western North Carolina on managing marketing, financial, and production risk.

-- Conferences and workshops: ASAP’s Business of Farming Conference in February and other workshops throughout the year offer expertise in business planning, branding, financial management, marketing, and more.
+- Conferences and workshops: ASAP’s Business of Farming Conference in February and other workshops and webinars throughout the year offer expertise in business planning, branding, financial management, marketing, and more.

 ASAP’s Farmer Toolkit offers an overview of available support and resources on business planning and marketing.
 Read or download the free digital version; contact ASAP about print copy availability.
 Additional resources not included in the Toolkit are linked below.

 - Find Land with WNC Farm Link